nwillc/mysnipserver/README.md

 # MySnipServer

 This is a simple snippets app.
-It is a RESTful server based on:
+It is a GraphQL server based on:

 - Java 8
 - Java Spark servlet providing GraphQL API